smyrgeorge/sqlx4k/README.md

 ## Run

-First you need to run start-up the postgres instance.
+First, you need to run start-up the postgres instance.

 ```shell
 docker compose up -d